Notice

 This is an invasive laser associated with significant healing time.
 The time it takes for healing depends on the depth of the laser.
 We will give you instructions and the skin care products you need to use till your skin heals.

 You will need to take a few days off from work and social activities.
 We will give you medicines for the pain after the surgery.
-Pain is usually much better after 48 hours.
+Pain is often much better after 48 hours.
 Your skin will feel very warm for the first few hours after the procedure.
 After your skin has healed, you should start using sun block and avoid sun exposure for 4 weeks.
 You will be given antibiotics and antivirals after the procedure.

 This is a laser for the fine blood vessels (telangiectasia or spider veins) that can develop with age and sun exposure.